 By bus the journey from Nakhon Ratchasima to Nakhon Sawan is scheduled to take 6 hours 50 minutes.
 The alternative to travel by bus is to travel by train to Ayutthaya and then change trains to travel to Nakhon Sawan.

 Bus Times from Nakhon Ratchasima to Nakhon Sawan

-There is currently 1 direct bus service a day from Nakhon Ratchasima to Nakhon Sawan available to book online.
+There is currently 2 bus services a day from Nakhon Ratchasima to Nakhon Sawan available to book online.

 |Nakhon Sawan||Nakhon Ratchasima||Service||Cost||Company|

 |08:00||14:50||Express||433 THB||Nakhonchai Tour|

 |11:00||17:50||Express||433 THB||Nakhonchai Tour|

 Buy Tickets from Nakhon Ratchasima to Nakhon Sawan

 Use the Search Box below to buy your bus tickets from Nakhon Ratchasima to Nakhon Sawan.

 Bus services from Nakhon Ratchasima to Nakhon Sawan depart from Nakhon Ratchasima Bus Terminal 2.